 Saturday, April 21, 2018 Girl Scout Earth Day!

-Girls Scouts of all ages welcome to celebrate Outdoor STEM and Earth Day activites.
+Girls Scouts of all ages welcome to earn Outdoor STEM badges and participate in Earth Day activities.
+Register today!

 - Participation for all students